-- Journals should be submitted to the Director of Experiential Learning through Quercus as a Word file (not PDF), and to your Site Educator, by the due dates indicated in the course syllabus. - All Reflection Journals must be submitted for the student to get full credit for the TFE placement.
+- Journals should be submitted to the TFE Coordinator through Quercus as a Word file (not PDF), and to your Site Educator, by the due dates indicated in the course syllabus. - All Reflection Journals must be submitted for the student to get full credit for the TFE placement.